Updated April 2026

 Cloud and third-party dependencies

-Heavy reliance on cloud providers, SaaS platforms or outsourced IT can influence underwriting.
+Heavy reliance on cloud providers, SaaS platforms or outsourced IT services can influence how underwriters assess risk.

 🛡️